 While billions have been invested and spent on cancer research over many years, it’s not unfair to ask the question.
-However, as research progressed, researchers have faced with the realization that cancer is a very complex condition.
+However, as research progressed, researchers faced the realization that cancer is a very complex condition.
 Cancer is not one single disease, and as it has over 100 types, one-shot treatment seems unlikely so far.

 Every effort to educate about causes, prevention, and treatment seems then a reasonable one, and we will attempt to fill out information gaps in those of you who wonder a lot about it but are afraid to ask for basics or have a hard time looking it up online.

 Cancer is a disease during which body cells start to multiply without limits.
 Moreover, cancer cells do not serve the specific purposes the other cells do and may spread outside of the body part they have originated from.
 Damaged cells are dangerous for a variety of reasons.
-They can either grow exponentially in one place leading to changes in organs and suppress their functions (an especially dangerous scenario in brain cancers) or spread throughout the body, leading to similar effects in the whole organism.
+They can either grow exponentially in one place leading to changes in organs and suppressing their functions (an especially dangerous scenario in brain cancers) or spread throughout the body, leading to similar effects in the whole organism.
 For example, cancer cells in the lung can travel to the bones and start to grow there.
-Spreading of cancer cells called metastasis.
+The spreading of cancer cells is called metastasis.
 When lung cancer spreads to the bones, lung cancer still exists.
 Because cancer cells in the bones look just like the ones from the lung.
 The disease is not called bone cancer unless it started in the bones.

 While we speak about cancer as one type of disease, we may define it that it is characterized by out of control spreading of damaged cells.
 We often hear about the stages of cancer.
-For determining the clinical stage of cancer, physical exam and several tests are applied to the patients.
+For determining the clinical stage of cancer, physical exam, and several tests are applied to the patients.
 These may include blood and other lab tests and imaging scans.
-This is basically an estimate of how far cancer has spread.
+This is an estimate of how far cancer has spread.